Code Documentation: Importance, Common Types, Challenges & Best Practices

 Misleading documentation can be more harmful than no documentation at all.

-Use Long-form Descriptions for Complex Logic
+Use Long-Form Descriptions for Complex Logic

 When documenting complex pieces of code or decision-making logic, use long-form descriptions.